SERVE OUR WORLD

 Africa Inland Missions – Kenya

-The Vacarro’s are one of the missional families supported in part by our congregation.
+The Vacarro’s are one of the missionary families supported in part by our congregation.
 They are a part of African Inland Missions, which serves in twenty countries in Africa, as well as many other sites across the globe.
 The Vacarro’s are located in Kijabe, Kenya at the Rift Valley Academy, a boarding school for children of missionaries.
 You can read more about their ministry in our monthly First Fruits newsletter.
 Find out more information about African Inland Missions here and Rift Valley Academy here.

 David & Carol Ingersoll

-World Impact – Newark, NJ
+Proclaim the Kingdom – Newark, NJ